Johnny Sexton: 2008–2010

-Sexton was selected as part of the Ireland squad for the 2008 Six Nations Championship, but sustained a fractured thumb shortly beforehand playing for Leinster.
+Sexton was selected as part of the Ireland squad for the 2008 Six Nations Championship, but sustained a fractured thumb shortly beforehand whilst playing for Leinster.

 Sexton played for Ireland A in the 2009 Churchill Cup.
-Ireland A won the tournament, beating England Saxons 49–22 in the final with Sexton scoring 15 points despite being sin-binned.
+Ireland A won the tournament, beating England Saxons 49–22 in the final, with Sexton scoring 15 points despite being sin-binned.

 Sexton won his first cap for Ireland in the test against Fiji at the RDS in Dublin on 21 November 2009 scoring 16 points (five conversions and two penalty goals), kicking seven from seven in extremely difficult weather conditions and winning man of the match with his impressive international debut.

 On 24 November 2009, Sexton was selected ahead of fly-half Ronan O'Gara in Ireland's autumn international against World Cup champions South Africa at Croke Park.
 He kicked all of Ireland's 15 points and, after the match, it was revealed that Sexton had played out Ireland's thrilling 15–10 victory with a broken hand.

 Sexton returned to the Ireland squad for the 2010 Six Nations; he came on as a substitute in Ireland's loss against France.
 He was selected for his first Six Nations start in the match against England at Twickenham on 27 February 2010.
 Ireland won the game 20–16, with Sexton being replaced by Ronan O'Gara late in the game.
 Sexton started against Wales and Scotland, being replaced by O'Gara in both games towards the end.
 Over the Six Nations, his kicking success rate was much lower than in his first few tests, as he missed several kicks.

 Sexton was named in Ireland's squad for the 2010 Summer Tests, coming off the bench to replace O'Gara against New Zealand.
-He started against New Zealand Maori and kicked 23 points, and started against Australia, kicking all of Ireland's 15 points in the game.
+He started against New Zealand Maori and kicked 23 points, and he started against Australia, kicking all of Ireland's 15 points in the game.
 Sexton then went on to play in further matches against South Africa, New Zealand and Argentina; he scored 34 points in those tests.